Marxworker/NLP-Text-Classification_Case-Study/README.txt

 Project is organized by assignment requirement as follow:
     1. Exploratory data analysis.
 (EDA folder)
-    2. Data cleaning, feature extraction and feature engineering. ()
+    2. Data cleaning, feature extraction/engineering, and Evaluation
-    3. Evaluation

 Organization of the CODE used in this project as follow:
     |-authors.csv